MSNBC airs audio of McCarthy saying he considered asking Trump to resign - NewsBreak

 In the audio clip, which is also now included in the Times’ report on the matter, Rep. Liz Cheney (R-Wyo.) asks the House GOP leader if he was hearing that Trump might resign or had any reason to believe it could happen.

 Referring to the likelihood that Congress would impeach Trump, McCarthy says, “The only discussion I would have with him is that I think this will pass, and it would be my recommendation you should resign.
 I mean, that would be my take but I don’t think he would take it.
-But I don’t know.”Jan.
-6 suspect arrested after allegedly bragging to Uber driver
+But I don’t know.”Florida releases examples from banned math textbooks

 In a lengthy statement issued earlier on Thursday in response to the Times’ reporting, before the audio was aired, McCarthy denied that he had ever said such a thing during a House leadership call on Jan.
 10, 2021.